 ThresholdSig - The New Gold Standard for Wallet Security

-Sepior™ ThresholdSig is resetting industry benchmarks for cryptocurrency wallet security, simplicity, flexibility, and mining efficiency.
+Sepior™ ThresholdSig is resetting industry benchmarks for cryptocurrency wallet security, simplicity, flexibility, and blockchain efficiency.
 Key benefits include:

 maximum security with multi-party approvers,

 simplicity of business operation integration through the use of a single key,